Inference and Learning of Nonlinear LFR State-Space Models: Results

 Finally, from the trials in Fig. \ref{fig:progress}, we select the model with the lowest training loss and test it on two datasets: (i) another multisine realization with the same properties as the estimation data, and (ii) a Gaussian noise sequence with a linearly increasing amplitude over time (denoted as the arrowhead signal).
-The simulation results are shown in Fig. \ref{fig:test}, where it is clear that the NL-LFR model significantly outperforms the BLA.
-The corresponding time-domain relative simulation errors are reduced from 11.29\% to just 0.18\% for the multisine data, and from 17.36\% to 0.23\% for the arrowhead signal.
-This improvement is also evident from Table \ref{tab:rmses}, where the proposed method is compared to the BLA and two state-of-the-art approaches: the first method explicitly enforces the parallel Wiener-Hammerstein structure \cite{schoukens2015parametric}, while the second initializes an NL-LFR model with the BLA and then models the residual \cite{schoukens2020initialization} (similar to the baseline method).
-The selected model of this work outperforms both methods on both test datasets, achieving approximately a factor of two reduction in error, while requiring a similar number of parameters.
+The simulation results are shown in Fig. \ref{fig:test}, where it is clear that the NL-LFR model significantly outperforms the BLA. {Moreover, the multisine plot shows that the NL-LFR error closely follows the noise floor \(\sigma_y(k)\), which was derived from the training data via (\ref{eq:noise_variance}).} The corresponding relative simulation errors are reduced from \SI{11.29}{\percent} to \SI{0.18}{\percent} for the multisine data, and from \SI{17.36}{\percent} to \SI{0.23}{\percent} for the arrowhead signal.
+This improvement is also evident from Table \ref{tab:rmses}, where the proposed method is compared to the BLA and two state-of-the-art approaches: the first method explicitly enforces the parallel Wiener-Hammerstein structure \cite{schoukens2015parametric}, while the second method initializes an NL-LFR model with the BLA and then models the residual \cite{schoukens2020initialization} (similar to the baseline method).
+The selected model of this work outperforms both methods on both test datasets, achieving approximately a twofold RMS error reduction, while requiring a similar number of parameters.

-\section{CONCLUSIONS}
+\section{Conclusions}

-This paper presented an inference and learning method for identifying NL-LFR state-space models.
-By combining initialization based on the BLA with the inference of latent variables and the learning of nonlinear parameters, the proposed method improves convergence properties and achieves the lowest error on a challenging benchmark dataset.
-Additionally, its computational efficiency allows for quickly exploring multiple model architectures, making it a promising tool for nonlinear system identification in practical applications.
-Future work will focus on extending the algorithm to non-periodic data and enhancing the performance of the inference and learning method by allowing the optimizer to also adjust the BLA parameters.
+This paper presented a novel method for identifying NL-LFR state-space models from input-output data.
+By combining BLA-based initialization with latent signal inference and nonlinear parameter learning, the proposed method reduces susceptibility to poor local minima and achieves the lowest error on a challenging benchmark dataset.
+Additionally, the method's inherent parallelism allows for quickly exploring multiple model architectures, making it a practical tool for nonlinear system identification. { Future work includes extending the algorithm to non-periodic data, and introducing a more flexible notion of stability, e.g., treating global convergence conditions as soft constraints or formulating an alternative, less conservative set of convergence criteria. }